 DCP is partnering with a number of non-government schools to provide scholarships for children and young people in care to attend these schools fee-free and with a package of educational supports.
 A scholarship can provide a child or young person in care with educational opportunities in a chosen environment that reflects their particular talents and aspirations.

 Catholic Education South Australia Scholarships Program

-Catholic Education South Australia (CESA) are providing up to 200 scholarships to primary and secondary-aged children and young people in care across all South Australian (SA) Catholic schools.
+Commencing in 2020, Catholic Education South Australia (CESA) is now providing up to 200 scholarships for children and young people in care to attend Catholic schools across the state.

-For more information on this program including how to nominate a child or young person in your care, please see the Catholic Schools Scholarship Program fact sheet for carers (PDF, 768.4 KB).
+For more information on the program please see the Catholic Schools Scholarship Program fact sheet for carers (PDF, 768.4 KB).